What is Bread Board - Applications, Types & Working

 Power supply connections are often made using the long holes in the top and bottom rows.
 By positioning components and using jumper wires to connect them, the remaining portion of the circuit is constructed.

-ICs are positioned in the centre of the board with half of the legs on one side and the other on the central line.
+ICs are positioned in the center of the board with half of the legs on one side and the other on the central line.

-Nowadays, either an Arduino or a Raspberry Pi are used in practically all introductory electronics courses.
+Nowadays, either an Arduino or a Raspberry Pi is used in practically all introductory electronics courses.

 Even though the Raspberry Pi can be used for a variety of tasks that don't require any additional hardware, things start to become interesting when microcontrollers are combined with additional electronic circuits.